Weston-Boldt/proto-platformer/readme.md

 - Make State machine objects or some kinda component thing to reuse some code, for instance the entities all need to launch, not just the player

+- Character / Enemy Designs
+    - In progress

 - Design Documents
     - struggling to get to this